Bluburry/Bluburry/README.md

 Hello! 👋

-I'm currently attending [42 Porto](https://www.42porto.com/pt/) and taking a bachelor's degree in Informatics Engineering at [Instituto Superior de Engenharia do Porto](https://www.isep.ipp.pt/).
+I'm currently working as a R&D Specialist at [Efacec](https://www.efacec.com/) while pursuing a Master’s degree in Critical Systems Engineering at [Instituto Superior de Engenharia do Porto (ISEP)](https://www.isep.ipp.pt/)

+I hold a Bachelor’s degree in Informatics Engineering from ISEP and previously attended [42 Porto](https://www.42porto.com/pt/)where I strengthened my problem-solving and coding skills through project-based learning.

-Initially, I studied mechanical engineering, but I discovered a deep passion for technology.
-This led me to earn a technical school degree at [ATEC](https://www.atec.pt/) in networking and system administration.
-From there, I delved into the world of programming, which inspired me to further my education in software development.
+My path into technology started in a different place, I first studied mechanical engineering, before discovering a deep passion for tech.
+That shift led me to earn a technical school degree at [ATEC](https://www.atec.pt/) in networking and system administration.
+From there, I immersed myself in programming and software development, which ultimately shaped my academic and professional journey.

 <p align="center">
  <a href='https://www.linkedin.com/in/tiago-silva-687338206/' target="_blank"><img alt='Linkedin' src='https://img.shields.io/badge/LinkedIn-100000?style=flat&logo=Linkedin&logoColor=white&labelColor=0A66C2&color=0A66C2'/></a>